-The master of science in communication sciences and disorders program is designed to prepare students to function independently as speech-language pathologists within the field of communication disorders.
-The program in speech-language pathology at UW-Eau Claire is accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association and is approved by the Wisconsin Department of Public Instruction.
-By the end of the graduate program, a student can meet requirements for: The Certificate of Clinical Competence in Speech-Language Pathology; Wisconsin licensure in speech-language pathology; and the Department of Public Instruction license in speech and language pathology.
+The Master of Science in communication sciences and disorders program is designed to prepare students to function independently as speech-language pathologists within the field of communication disorders.
+The residential program requires a two-year full-time commitment.
+The online program is part-time, and requires three years to complete.
+The residential program in speech-language pathology at UW-Eau Claire is accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association and is approved by the Wisconsin Department of Public Instruction.
+Accreditation for the online program is in process.
+By the end of the graduate program, a student can meet requirements for: The Certificate of Clinical Competence in Speech-Language Pathology; Wisconsin licensure in speech-language pathology;and the Department of Public Instruction license in speech and language pathology.

 The purpose of the MS degree is to help students develop knowledge and/or competencies in several areas: